fwhotto/hemoflow/README.md

 cmake -DHDF5_ROOT=/opt/hdf5 ..
 make -j 4
 ```

+## MPI run on macOS

+Open mpi 5.0.x causes strange bugs on macOS.
+Has been tested with mpich and it works.

 ### Compilation on newer systems

 Newer compilers can throw an error, which can be disabled in the CmakeLists adding